livanov/homelab/mssql/README.md

 #### Restore from Backup
 ```
--- first, mount the backup file in the container's data director
+-- first, mount the backup file in the container's data directory

 -- this returns the Data and Log partitions of the database and their physical mappings
 RESTORE FILELISTONLY